NYU-robot-learning/hello-robot-stock/README.md

 4. Press component 2 into component 1 where the glue has been applied, such that component 2 is centered and equal amounts stick out from the clamp.
 Hold down for at least 15 sec.
 (Note that the glue takes around a day to fully set)
 5. Insert nut into slot as shown in image
 <img src="img/insert_robotclamp.png"  width="55%">
-6. Insert screw/bolt into hole, thread through the nut that was inserted into clamp at step 5, and once the end is visible, thread the silver end pad([Robot clamp component 3](RobotClamp/robotClamp_pad.stl)) onto the end of the screw.
+6. Insert screw/bolt into hole, thread through the nut that was inserted into clamp at step 5 using a 4mm allen key, and once the end is visible, thread the silver end pad([Robot clamp component 3](RobotClamp/robotClamp_pad.stl)) onto the end of the screw.
 7. Follow the instructions in the [attachment mechanism](#attachment-jointmechanism) section to attach the phone holder.

 ## Grabber Clamp